artefactual/archivematica-storage-service/CONTRIBUTING.md

 submitted for code review should contain commits covering a related section of code.
 Try not to bundle unrelated changes together in one branch; it makes review harder.

+When naming branches, Artefactual uses the following naming format:
+`dev/issue-####-short-description`

+- `dev/` marks it as being a development branch, not for QA integration or a stable release

+- `issue-####` is the issue that the work is mostly related to

+- `short-description` is a description of the branch in a few words, to make it easier to remember what the topic is.
+Example: `dev/issue-8161-ubuntu-24.04`

 If you're not familiar with forking repositories and creating branches in GitHub, consult their [guide].